Ieditzu/NeuroKey/README.md

 - **AI Learning Profiles**: The server builds a per-child, per-language (C++, Python, General) learning profile by aggregating every quiz answer, code submission, hint request, and AI chat turn.
 It tracks correct/incorrect counts per concept, identifies top strengths and struggle areas, catalogs common mistake patterns, and feeds all of this into Gemini/Groq to generate human-readable summaries at two detail levels (one-line and three-line).
 The profile is stored as JSONB and refreshed as new events arrive.
 - **Database**: PostgreSQL with Hibernate auto-schema, JSONB columns for game stats and AI profiles
 - **AI Fallback**: Cascading multi-provider system (Gemini 2.5 Flash -> 2.0 Flash -> Groq Llama 3.3 70B) with LRU cache (200 entries, 5 min TTL) and independent 60s cooldown timers per model after rate limits

 ---

+## Brain-Computer Interface (BCI)

+NeuroKey optionally integrates with the **g.tec Unicorn Hybrid Black** — a research-grade EEG headset — to add real-time neurofeedback to the learning experience.
+This is entirely optional; the game works fully without it.

+**How it works:**
+1. The `UnicornCompatibility` module auto-detects at startup whether the g.tec managed assemblies (`UnicornDotNet`, `Gtec.UnityInterface`) and native plugins are present — if not, BCI features are silently disabled
+2. When a headset is connected, `EEGDataPipeline` streams raw brainwave samples at 250 Hz
+3. The `FocusMeter` computes a **beta/alpha power ratio** using the **Goertzel algorithm** (efficient single-frequency DFT) over a ~1 second sliding window — beta waves (~20 Hz) indicate active concentration while alpha waves (~10 Hz) indicate relaxation
+4. The ratio is scaled to a 0-100% focus percentage and displayed as a live overlay in the top-right corner of the screen

+**What this enables:**
+- Parents and teachers can see how focused a child actually is while solving challenges — not just whether they got the right answer
+- The focus data can correlate with learning performance (e.g., did focus drop right before a wrong answer?)
+- Cross-platform native plugin support: Windows DLL, macOS dylib, and Android .so are all handled

+> The BCI integration works on PC and Android.
+The headset communicates via Bluetooth, and the Unity plugin handles device discovery and data streaming automatically.

+---

+## Cross-Platform

+The Unity game is built to run on **PC, Android, and VR** from a single codebase:
+- Desktop (Windows/macOS/Linux) with keyboard + mouse
+- Android with touch controls (mobile UI helpers included via Starter Assets)
+- VR headsets with standard Unity XR support

+All platforms connect to the same server and use the same encrypted WebSocket protocol — a student can start a challenge on PC and their parent sees the progress on the Android app instantly.

+---